xieweiAlex/English_Learning/words/2024/words-Aug-24.md

 [week 2](#week-2)
 [week 1](#week-1)

+I asked a favour of him, but he refused point-blank.
+mustard???

 Some children have more finely trained perceptual skills than others.
 Douglas was a complex man, thoughtful, gallant, and generous.
 self-aware.